17 Ways to Break Phone Addiction

 Excessive use of phone is now becoming a phenomenon, especially among young people.
 A poll was made recently on the use of mobile phone from Common Sense Media found that 50% of teenagers said they “feel addicted” to their phones.
 At 59%, even more parents thought their teenagers were addicted, CNN reports.
 The survey asked more than 1,200 parents and teenagers about mobile device usage and family conflict.
 A typical American spends 5 hours per day browsing, that’s huge right?
 Enough of statistics story here.
 If you are here, I want to believe you are really interested to know how to break phone addiction.

 To break phone addiction may seem hard, quite so many of us are so addicted to our phones.
 Some people overspend time to discover all their plans have been left unachieved due to loss of track of time when using phone.
-Phones are good I must agree but if not carefully handled, it can cause more harm than good.
-Phones were designed to add values to our lives, but it’s an irony now as many lives are being devalued due to excessive use of phone.
-Therefore, it is necessary we take into cognizance how to make use of our phones the right way.
+Phones are good I must agree but if not used well, it can cause more harm than good.
+Phones were designed to do things like making communication easier but many lives are being devalued due to excessive use of phone.
+Therefore, it is necessary we take into cognizance how to make use of our phones right.

-It is popularly said that time is money and anyone that wants to be to grow into wealth should learn to manage time well.
+It is popularly said that time is money.
+Anyone who wants to be great must learn to manage time well.
 The addictive use of phone can be an obstacle to that.
-I know you feel helpless, probably you have tried your possible best to get rid of or overcome smart phone addiction but you couldn’t.
-Don’t feel bad, we are gonna kick phone addiction off you together.
-So don’t worry, just keep reading.
-We’ll dig deep to the root of phone addiction, signs that you are addicted to your phone and finally measures you can take to break phone addiction.
+I know you might feel helpless, probably you have tried your possible best to get rid of your phone addiction but you couldn’t.

 Are Phones Really Addictive?